jabl/ls_affinity/README.md

 Building
 --------

 The out-of-the-box makefile assumes GCC.
-If you use another compiler such as ICC, just edit the first few lines of the Makefile.
+If you use the Intel compiler, use the Makefile.intel makefile, that is, run "make -f Makefile.intel".
+If you use another compiler, you can make a copy of the main makefile with a suitable suffic such as "Makefile.foo", and edit it appropriately.

 Running